stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 It is IMPOSSIBLE to list them all!
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+"I fail to see how Cloudflare would be any improvement for me, even without DoT." by @[jornbaer](https://twitter.com/jornbaer/status/1184895606373961734)

+"don't send my traffic via Cloudflare, where the NSA can definitly read it." by @[jornbaer](https://twitter.com/jornbaer/status/1184896773086744576)

+"Cloudflare responses 502  Bad gateway.
+So,I cannot access my account." by @[Lain_Wired_Net](https://twitter.com/Lain_Wired_Net/status/1195191788153298944)

+"hey!
+I cannot access any of my apps for extra life, says cloudflare has banned me :(" by @[MatthewDaleC](https://twitter.com/MatthewDaleC/status/1190819639263137797)

 "was just perusing looking for some info using Tor and your website wouldn’t load due to CloudFlare DDoS protection." by @[PupGhost](https://twitter.com/PupGhost/status/1196098648846819328)

 "Is the Tor DNS resolver down?
 I can't hit it or the favicon.
 It's okay, I just want to know so I can stop trying to get this working" by @[RenoMcK](https://twitter.com/RenoMcK/status/1195556205927600128)